-We collect information about parents before their child joins our school and keep this updated as necessary.
+We collect information about pupils before they join our school and keep this updated as necessary.

 Most of the personal information we process is provided directly by parents when their child joins us.
 The majority of information provided by parents is mandatory, but some may be provided on a voluntary basis.
-Whenever we collect parent information, we will make it clear whether providing it is mandatory or optional.
+Whenever we collect pupil information from parents, we will make it clear whether providing it is mandatory or optional.